ploomber/doc/doc/apps/chainlit.md

 Our [integration with Auth0](auth0-integration) allows you to easily add authentication to any Chainlit app.
 There's no need to modify your Chainlit app code, only pass your Auth0 configuration parameters.
-Check out the [sample app.](https://github.com/ploomber/doc/tree/main/examples/chainlit/app-with-auth0).
+Check out the [sample app.](https://github.com/ploomber/doc/tree/main/examples/chainlit/app-with-auth0)
 In addition to the Auth0 parameters you also need to pass the `CHAINLIT_AUTH_SECRET` value.
-Refer to [chainlit-pwd]((chainlit-password) to learn more.
+Refer to [chainlit-pwd](chainlit-password) to learn more.

 ## Features